Claude Cowork: The Complete Guide (2026)

 Creating Custom Skills

-- Skill Creator wizard: an interactive tool that generates the Skill file for you
+An interactive tool that generates the Skill file for you.

 Plugins: Pre-Configured Solution Packages